masoud-naji/masoud-naji/README.md

 Technical Proficiency

-Front-End Development: Proficient in JavaScript, TypeScript, ReactJS, and Next.js, with a keen eye for UI/UX design.
+Front-End Development: Proficient in JavaScript, TypeScript, ReactJS, and Next.js, with expertise in responsive UI/UX design, performance optimization, and accessibility (a11y).

-Adobe Experience Manager (AEM): Skilled in developing AEM-based solutions, utilizing Sling, HTL, and XML dialogs.
-Experienced in creating custom components and enhancing website functionality.
+Adobe Experience Manager (AEM): Extensive experience in AEM development using Sling models, HTL, and XML dialogs.
+Skilled in building custom components, templates, and client libraries.
+Optimized authoring experience and integrated React components into AEM via the SPA Editor.

-Design Tools: Hands-on experience with Adobe Photoshop, Adobe XD, and Adobe Illustrator, enabling the creation of captivating UI patterns.
-Performance and SEO: Experienced in optimizing page load times and ensuring SEO best practices for high-traffic pages.
+Design and Performance: Hands-on with Adobe Photoshop, XD, and Illustrator.
+Focused on enhancing AEM performance with lazy loading, image optimization, and SEO best practices for high-traffic pages.

-Back-End Technologies: Proficient in Next.js, GraphQL, and Node.js, with familiarity in SQL, MySQL, PostgreSQL, MongoDB, and JSON structures.
-Authentication and Storage: Utilized Firebase for authentication, real-time databases, and cloud storage solutions.
-Agile and Version Control: Proficient in Agile methodologies, utilizing tools like JIRA Agile and Scrum Works.
-Well-versed in Git for version control.
+Agile & Version Control: Proficient in Agile methodologies using JIRA and version control with Git.
+Skilled in large-scale AEM project collaboration and code management.

-Testing and Data Visualization: Skilled in component testing with Jest and Storybook.
-Knowledgeable in data visualization tools such as JavaScript D3, Vega-Lite API, and High Charts.
+Testing & Data Visualization: Experienced with Jest, Storybook, and data visualization tools like D3 and Highcharts.
-Data Modeling: Experienced in Excel, Power BI, Tableau, and Dax for effective data modeling applications.
-Professional Experience

-Recent Role: AEM - React Frontend Developer at Instrument.
-Made significant contributions to Adobe AEM projects, leveraging technologies including React, Java, JavaScript, HTML, CSS, SASS, and JSON.
+Recent Role: AEM - React Frontend Developer at Kforce Played a key role in Adobe AEM projects, leveraging a wide range of technologies including React, Java, JavaScript, HTML, CSS, SASS, and JSON.
+Designed and developed highly scalable, performant AEM components, focusing on enhancing the authoring experience, integrating third-party APIs, and optimizing AEM workflows.

 Certifications: Completed Java Web Development and React/Redux Development certifications from Udacity.
 Invitation to Collaborate